SandraFernandz/BirthdayReminder/README.md

 Never again miss congratulating a friend with this Birthday Reminder App

-Inspired in Free Code Camp tutorial by John Smilga
+Inspired in Free Code Camp tutorial by John Smilga and ui design dayly